Liz Taylor as wealthy widow Sissy Goforth clinging to life in Joseph Losey's Boom (1968)

 Boom (1968)

 Boom, or Boom!
 (1968), is something very much else.
-Adapted by Tennessee Williams himself from his own unsuccessful play The Milk Train Doesn’t Stop Here Anymore, the film exists purely as a showcase for celebrity couple Elizabeth Taylor and Richard Burton and Losey goes all-out to convey their status as beyond the mere human; the movie salutes them as godlike icons of decadence and they embrace the opportunity to chew the scenery with unfettered abandon.
+Adapted by Tennessee Williams himself from his own unsuccessful play The Milk Train Doesn’t Stop Here Anymore, the film exists purely as a showcase for celebrity couple Elizabeth Taylor and Richard Burton and Losey goes all-out to convey their status as beyond the merely human; the movie salutes them as godlike icons of decadence and they embrace the opportunity to chew the scenery with unfettered abandon.
 And what scenery!

 While a viewer might stare with permanently dropped jaw, Boom is a visually exquisite experience.
 Shot on the rocky coast of Sardinia and in the De Laurentiis studios in Rome, every image captured in luminous widescreen by the great Geoffrey Unsworth takes your breath away.
 Despite the awfulness of the people living in this gorgeous villa, you want to move there yourself.
 Few films have created such an enticing location; and even fewer have allowed the location to overwhelm the characters and story so completely, despite the strenuous efforts of a famous cast to grab and hold your attention.